 - Northumbrian Water provides free water saving kits to householders.

-- If you have a water meter fitted and are on certain benefits or Tax Credits, you may be able to get help from the WaterSure assistance programme.
+- If you have a water meter fitted and are in receipt of means tested benefits you may be able to get help from the WaterSure assistance programme.

 - View other energy related financial help available to eligible individuals.
 For example, Cold Weather and Winter Fuel Payments.